Metrilo/custom-integration/README.md

 * /order

 ### Example of when you should use these endpoints:
-* a customer signs up for first time-> call /customer to create it
+* a customer signs up for first time -> call /customer to create it
 * a customer profile is updated -> call /customer to update it
 * a new category is added to a product -> call /product to update its categories
 * a new product is created -> call /product to create it